derino/assembly_areas/README.md

 [Go to the map](http://geojson.tools/index.html?url=https://xyz.api.here.com/hub/spaces/OdtvVjSm/search?limit=5000&access_token=xAwk52zn8nbnijis8ZhTBA)

 This information is not available elsewhere.
-I believe this is important because a person can spread this information to her/his neighbors that are assigned to the same assembly area.
+We believe this is important because people can spread this information to their neighbors that are assigned to the same assembly area.

 ![Addresses assigned to the assembly point P159](https://github.com/derino/assembly_areas/raw/master/imgs/P159.png)